semitrivial/mallocf/README.md

 of parameters (`...`).
 Like `printf`, but printing to memory instead of screen.
 The string is `malloc`'d, and should be `free`'d when no longer needed.
-Returns `NULL` if the necessary memory couldn't be allocated (or if the format is prevented by an encoding error caused by mixing wide chars and non-wide chars).
+Returns `NULL` if the necessary memory couldn't be allocated (or if the format is prevented by an encoding error caused by invalid wide-chars).

 #### Example